+2. We require all applicants to read our applicant guidance before applying.
 Applications that do not follow the guidance are likely to be rejected.

+All applications are peer reviewed.
 External scientific experts are contacted and asked to write a detailed review looking specifically at the clarity of your aims and objectives, appropriateness of your methodology, justification of animal use, expertise of the team and whether the proposal is good value for money.

 These lay volunteers use their personal experiences of dementia to ensure that the research we fund is of the highest priority to people affected by dementia and stands the best chance of making a positive impact on their lives.

 We receive many more applications than can be discussed at the final board meetings.
 Therefore we have a shortlisting stage to identify which applications best meet the review criteria.

 We will ask for rebuttals to be sent to us with a week’s turnaround.
 These rebuttals, alongside the peer and lay reviews will be discussed at the board meeting.

+Shortlisted fellowship applicants will be invited to interview at our office in London.
 The interview panel will be made up of members of the Grant Advisory Board and Research Network.

 Applicants will be emailed with dates to hold in their diaries as early as possible.
 Once the interview has been confirmed applicants will be sent further details of the interview and confirmed panel membership.